datlb90/flint-web-crawler/README.md

 ## Extensibility & Future Improvements

-The current crawler is intentionally simple, but several enhancements are straightforward:
+The crawler includes several extensibility features and has room for future enhancements:

+### Implemented Extensibility Features

-- **Custom extractors**: Implement the `IExtractor` interface to create custom extraction logic (e.g., regex-based, JSDOM, or specialized parsers).
+- **Custom extractors**: The `IExtractor` interface allows you to create custom extraction logic (e.g., regex-based, JSDOM, or specialized parsers).
 Pass your extractor via `CrawlOptions.extractor`.

 - **Configurable domain**: Use `CrawlOptions.allowedDomain` to crawl different domains per request, making the crawler reusable across multiple sites.

+### Future Improvements

+- Suport timeout, rate limiting

+- Enforce response size limits

+- Improve error tracking: tracked failed URLs separately, include failure statistics in response

+- Retry logic for transient failures

 - Parallel/concurrent fetching

+- Persisting crawl results in a database

 - Respecting robots.txt

-- Reading sitemap.xml for shortcuts

-- Persisting crawl results in a database

-- Graph visualization (D3.js, Cytoscape.js)
+- Graph visualization

-- Detecting duplicate content via hashing

-- Cookies / session support for authenticated areas

 ## Edge Cases Handled

-- Invalid or unreachable URLs

-- Redirects (301/302): skipping redirects that land on external domains

-- External links

-- Query parameter normalization (via `normalizeUrl()`)

-- Cyclic links (prevented by `visited` Set)

-- HTTP errors

-- Non-HTML content
+### URL and Domain Validation

+- **Invalid or unreachable URLs**: Invalid URL formats are rejected during normalization; network errors are caught and logged without crashing the crawler
+- **External links**: Links outside the allowed domain (including subdomains) are filtered out during extraction and normalization
+- **Redirects (301/302)**: Final redirect URLs are normalized and validated against the allowed domain; redirects to external domains are skipped
+- **Protocol validation**: Only HTTP and HTTPS URLs are accepted; other protocols (mailto, tel, javascript, etc.) are filtered out
+- **Relative URL resolution**: Relative URLs are converted to absolute URLs using the page's base URL before processing
+- **Query parameter and fragment normalization**: Query parameters and URL fragments are removed during normalization to prevent duplicate page entries
+- **Trailing slash normalization**: Trailing slashes are removed (except for root path) to ensure consistent URL representation
+- **Case-insensitive domain matching**: Domain validation is case-insensitive and handles `www.` prefix normalization
+- **Subdomain support**: All subdomains of the allowed domain are accepted (e.g., `www.flintk12.com`, `blog.flintk12.com`)

+### Crawl Control and Limits

+- **Cyclic links**: A `visited` Set prevents revisiting the same page, avoiding infinite loops
-- Enforced page limit (configurable, with hard cap)
+- **Enforced page limit**: Configurable `maxPages` with validation and a hard safety cap (`MAX_PAGES_HARD_LIMIT`) to prevent runaway crawls
+- **URL deduplication**: Sets are used internally to prevent duplicate links and assets in the output

+### HTTP and Content Handling

+- **HTTP errors**: Non-OK responses (4xx, 5xx) are skipped gracefully without stopping the crawl
+- **Non-HTML content**: Content-Type validation ensures only HTML pages are processed; other content types (PDF, images, etc.) are skipped
-- Broken HTML or missing tags
+- **Empty or malformed HTML**: Cheerio handles empty HTML, malformed markup, and missing tags gracefully
+- **Missing attributes**: Missing `href`, `src`, or other attributes are checked before processing to avoid errors

+### Input Validation

+- **Invalid JSON body**: API route validates request body format and returns appropriate error messages
+- **Missing or empty URL**: API route validates that URL is provided and non-empty
+- **Invalid maxPages value**: Validates that `maxPages` is a positive number, with type checking at both API and crawler levels
+- **Invalid allowedDomain type**: API route validates that `allowedDomain` is a string if provided

+### Error Handling

-- Type-safe error handling using custom error classes (`DomainError`, `ValidationError`)
+- **Type-safe error handling**: Custom error classes (`DomainError`, `ValidationError`, `CrawlError`) enable type-safe error discrimination using `instanceof` checks
+- **Network errors**: Fetch failures are caught and logged without crashing; the crawler continues with remaining URLs
+- **Graceful degradation**: Individual page failures don't stop the entire crawl; the crawler continues processing the queue

 The crawler uses graceful failure handling to ensure predictable behavior.
 Errors are handled with custom error classes that provide type safety and better error context.